Insulins

 Post-prandial (at least 90 minutes after meals)

-Insulin Initiation and Titration in Type 2 Diabetes Mellitus
+Insulin Initiation and Optimisation in Type 2 Diabetes Mellitus

 An ideal insulin regimen should mimic the physiological insulin response to meals and endogenous hepatic glucose production.

-• The choice of insulin regimen should be individualised, based on the patient's glycemic profile, dietary pattern and lifestyle.
+- The choice of insulin regimen should be individualized, based on the patient's glycemic profile, dietary pattern, personal lifestyle and desired flexibility.

 Initiate basal insulin first.

-• If fasting glucose levels are very elevated (>13.9 mmol/L), A1C is >8 percent, or if a patient is known to be very insulin resistant, initial doses of basal insulin can be higher (e.g., 0.3 units per kg or up to 15 to 20 units daily as an initial dose).
+- If fasting glucose levels are very elevated (>13.9 mmol/L), A1C is >8 percent, or if a patient is known to be very insulin resistant, initial doses of basal insulin can be higher (e.g., 0.3 IU per kg or up to 15 to 20 IU daily as an initial dose).

 Titrating dose.